hero media

 Sip on excellent brews at King of the Castle Cafe.

 Looking for Melbourne’s signature understated cool?
 King of the Castle Cafe exudes warehouse-cool and friendly vibes.
-You’ll find excellent coffee and an extensive breakfast, brunch and lunch menu covering off everything from Indian Spices Eggs with roti bread, a fried chicken burger with French fries, white chocolate and raspberry pancakes with ice cream and pulled pork tacos.
+You’ll find excellent coffee and an extensive breakfast, brunch and lunch menu covering off everything from Indian Spiced Eggs with roti bread, a fried chicken burger with French fries, white chocolate and raspberry pancakes with ice cream and pulled pork tacos.
 Produce is sourced from local suppliers and there are also vegetarian and vegan dishes including tofu scramble on grilled roti.

 Cuisine: Modern Australian